 Although legitimate companies will not require your aunt to pay to enter or to improve her chances of winning, many consumers believe they will have a better chance of winning if they buy a product – and so they do.
 This can lead to problems.
 In some instances, consumers who believe that they are sending money to participate in the sweepstakes are really just signing up to receive other sweepstakes offers.
 In other cases, there is language hidden in the terms of the sweepstakes offer that will allow the company to automatically debit the consumer’s checking account on a regular basis until the consumer cancels.
 Canceling services with these companies can be time-consuming, and it can be extremely difficult to receive a refund once one is requested.

 If your aunt is willing, you should write letters to the companies on her behalf, asking to be removed from their mailing lists.
 If you find that she has paid money to any of these companies, you should check to see whether the company offered any product or service to your aunt and, if so, whether it was actually provided.
 If the company failed to provide the product or service as it was described in the advertisement, then you have grounds to request an immediate refund and to cancel all future billing.

 If you believe that your aunt is receiving sweepstakes or lottery solicitations that are deceptive or illegal, then you can take other action.
-You can forward copies of these advertisements to your local Post Office, the Federal Trade Commission, and the Georgia Department of Law’s Consumer Protection Division.
+You can forward copies of these advertisements to your local Post Office, the Federal Trade Commission, and the Georgia Attorney General’s Consumer Protection Division.